 The 1806 reference, known for over a century, was in The Balance and Columbian Repository of Hudson, NY, reproduced above.

 David Wondrich, the American cocktails historian, found the 1803 reference mentioned by Brown, in a Vermont paper.
-That reference doesn’t mention alcohol, but probably it did connote an alcohol drink given the context – the drinker was taking it to assuage seemingly a hangover.
-Wondrich explains it all in this informative article last year in Saveur magazine.
-The article gives good general background to the etymology issue, and summarizes well the current state of knowledge.
+It doesn’t mention alcohol, but probably did connote an alcohol drink given the context: seemingly to assuage a hangover.
+Wondrich explains it all in his informative article last year in Saveur magazine.
+The article gives good general background on the etymology, and summarizes well the current state of knowledge.

-The drinks context is important because “cocktail”, or cock-tail in earlier spellings, was also a term known in the early 1800s, and probably before, in a different connection.
-It meant a non-thoroughbred horse, one of mixed breed.
-English sporting writer John Badcock made a number of references to this equine cocktail in his writings of the 1820s.
-He was one of numerous writers to use the term, and American horsing circles also used it in the 1800s.
+The drinks context is important because “cocktail”, or cock-tail in earlier spellings, was also understood, in the early 1800s and probably earlier, in a different context.
+It meant a non-thoroughbred horse, a mixed breed.
+English sporting writer John Badcock made a number of references to this equine cocktail in writings in the 1820s.
+He was one of numerous writers to use the term this way, and American horsing circles also used it in the 1800s.

 The tails of non-thoroughbred horses were sometimes shortened or “nicked” to distinguish them from pure breeds, see this 1800s explanation, whence the illustration here is taken.
 This meant the tails were turned upward, which gave the animals a lively, jaunty look.
 So, perhaps because a cocktail horse had that look, it occurred to drinkers to call a ginger-based drink a cocktail, for its effect on the drinker.
 The World’s News in Sydney picked up the idea in a story in November, 1930, which was probably current for some time.
 (The reference to 1809 can be read as earlier knowledge on the dating issue).
 In its words: